Understanding Credit Risk

-Understanding credit risk is fundamental to making good private lending decisions.
-In this article, we look at the essential basics for assessing Borrower risk.
+Understanding credit risk is fundamental to making good private lending and note investing decisions.
+In this article, we look at the absolutely essential basics for assessing default risk.

 What is Credit Risk?

 Credit risk (aka counterparty risk) is the likelihood of a Borrower defaulting on a credit agreement.
-In the case of private lending in real estate, the contract is a promissory note, secured by a mortgage or deed.
+In the case of private lending and note investing in real estate, the promissory note is the contract between borrower and lender, and a mortgage deed or deed of trust provides security from the loan.
 A default usually becomes official when a Borrower is more than 90 days overdue on their payments.
 At this point the note becomes non-performing and loses a considerable amount of value.

 Why is it so Important?